Deepening the Bench – Focus on Female Leadership

 First, I’ll offer the foundations of our stance on developing female leadership.
 Our perspective is garnered from many years of working in practice alongside women leaders, as they learn to lead with authenticity, confidence and impact:

-- Translating the theory of equality into action requires cultivating an embodied knowledge in women leaders that the truth of their equality and their worth as leaders can be achieved while staying true to themselves and their values
+Translating the theory of equality into action is about cultivating women leaders who know their worth as leaders can be achieved while staying true to themselves and their values

 The secret to leadership development

 The secret to leadership development generally, and particularly true in programmes designed to grow female leadership, lies in translating theory into action.
 Too many female leadership programmes teach women there is every reason to feel as confident as the next person; that they ‘should’ network; that they have a right to have their voices heard, and the person next to them who confidently makes their case for promotion has no greater right to it than them.